sulu/sulu/UPGRADE.md

 ### Logger is optional

-As the logger is know optional in the following services the constructor changed and logger is injected over the `Psr/Log/LoggerAwareTrait::setLogger`:
+As the logger is now optional in the following services the constructor changed:

  - `sulu.content.type.internal_links`
  - `sulu_content.compat.structure.legacy_property_factory`